 2019 Growing Season – Oats

 TGAS-MAN was seeded with oats on May 13, 2019.
-It is the first time oats have been included in the TGAS-MAN crop rotation, and marks the beginning of Phase 2 which aims to resolve significant gaps in understanding N2O emissions from the increasingly popular practice of cover cropping.
+It is the first time oats have been included in the crop rotation and marks the beginning of Phase 2, which aims to resolve significant gaps in understanding N2O emissions from the increasingly popular practice of cover cropping.
 Read more about Phase 2.